-Neenah Public Library Local History Collection was funded, in part, through a 2006 and a 2014 Library Services and Technology Act (LSTA) grant.
-This grant provided financial support for public libraries to digitize and make available online, their local library resources.
+This project was funded, in part, through a 2011 Library Services and Technology Act (LSTA) grant.
+The grant provided financial support to digitize and make available online local library resources.
 For more information about LSTA grants in Wisconsin, contact the Wisconsin Department of Public Instruction (DPI) Division for Libraries and Technology or visit the LSTA grant Web site at http://pld.dpi.wi.gov/pld_lsta.

 These materials may be copied freely by individuals or libraries for personal use, research, teaching ( including distribution to classes), or any “Fair Use“as defined by copyright laws.
 Fair use is specifically an American legal doctrine that is not found in most other national copyright laws.
 The British commonwealth nations have a concept of “fair dealing” but it is much more restrictive in scope.
 Our reserve policy, for example, is based on “fair use” in U.S. copyright law.
 Please include this statement and author or photographer attribution with any copies you make.
 The materials may be linked to freely in non-commercial, non-subscription Internet editions created for an educational purpose.